ambitus/zos-native/examples/py2c/python_2_c.md

 present.
 The most apparent differences between the development environments of Linux and z/OS is in how they operate.

-An example that is relevant here is the C compiler.
-Linux applications generally are built with the _gcc_ or _clang_ compilers, and use the _glibc/LLVM_ libraries. z/OS has the **XL C** compiler, and **Language Environment (LE)** runtime, and understanding how the Linux-based CLIs map to the XL C command line interface is a substantial challenge.
+A relevant example of a difference is the C compiler.
+Linux applications generally are built with the _gcc_ or _clang_ compilers, and use the _glibc/LLVM_ libraries. z/OS has the **XL C** compiler, and **Language Environment (LE)** runtime, and understanding how the Linux-based CLIs map to the XL C command line interface is a significant challenge.
 While the source code for C applications generally does not have to change when it's brought to z/OS, the makefiles and other build recipes often need re-engineering.

+Another important difference is the default addressing mode of z/OS vs most Linux environments.
+There is a large body of 31-bit code that runs on z/OS, and this is the addressing mode you get by default.
+Python is built as a 64-bit application, so you need to explicitly specify 64-bit mode.
+If your code isn't interfacing with a z/OS callable service, this is probably something you don't have to think about.

+The z/OS LE runtime environment supports two different kinds of call linkage - OS Linkage (OSLINK), and eXtra Performance linkage (XPLINK).
+OSLINK is the legacy linkage mechanism

 In this project we'll use a simple makefile that captures all of the compile and link arguments for each platform.
 This is where the differences and similarities